 When a comprehensive, well-designed professional learning system is implemented in a school or district, gains such as Upper Darby High School’s can be achieved.

 If educators take the steps necessary to transfer learning and implement effective practices, student achievement will improve.
 Professional learning will not be futile.
 Educators will not continue to struggle with little hope of success.
 Instead, high-leverage practices will take root, and all the hard work of teachers will not be in vain.

 About the Author

-Linda Diamond is President of Consortium on Reaching Excellence in Education (CORE).
+Linda Diamond is founder and past president of Consortium on Reaching Excellence in Education (CORE).
 She is a former school administrator and author of the Teaching Reading Sourcebook and Assessing Reading: Multiple Measures.